How to choose a microphone for streaming: a 2026 buyer's guide

 Strengths for streamers:

-Weaknesses: smaller knobs and screens than a desktop interface, fewer mix routing options, and the form factor is awkward on a normal desk.
+Weaknesses: smaller knobs and screens than a desktop interface, fewer mix routing options.
+The form factor is awkward on a normal desk.
 The Rode RodeCaster Duo and Tascam Mixcast 4 are the more streamer-friendly hybrids in this category.

 Best fit: streamers who already record video content on the side, or content creators who travel and need one device for everything.
 For a fixed home setup, a normal interface is usually cheaper and easier.